Confidentiality & Disclosure

 The accommodation process requires disclosure of the disability status of the student to faculty and staff in order to adapt courses, equipment or facilities to ensure equal access.
 The procedure for classroom accommodation requests involves the student presenting a Schedule & Accommodations Report to faculty and discussing the recommended accommodations outlined on the form.
 This form verifies that the student is registered with the Office of AccessABILITY Services, thereby disclosing the presence of a disability, but it does not provide any specific information regarding the condition.

 In certain situations, disclosure of specific information about the condition and how it affects the student in a course or program may be required to fulfill accommodation requests or help a professor understand the connection between the disability and an accommodation.
 Such disclosures would be agreed upon by the student and the Director of the Office of AccessABILITY Services.

 Disability related documentation is securely maintained by the Office of AccessABILITY Services.
 Documentation is protected under the Family Educational Rights and Privacy Act (FERPA) and will be released from your file in the following circumstances only:

 - Your written permission

-- Within the Office of Accommodative Services for a legitimate educational reason
+- Within the Office of AccessABILITY Services for a legitimate educational reason

-In accordance with Clarkson University policy and FERPA and regulations, Office of Accommodative Services files are destroyed five years after graduation or date of last attendance.
+In accordance with Clarkson University policy and FERPA and regulations, Office of AccessABILITY Services files are destroyed five years after graduation or date of last attendance.